-Each team will receive three MVP medals, one for each pool play game.
-At the conclusion of each POOL PLAY game, your team will award an MVP Medal to one player on the opposing team that you feel best deserves it.
+Each team will receive three MVP pins, one for each pool play game.
+At the conclusion of each POOL PLAY game, your team will award an MVP Pin to one player on the opposing team that you feel best deserves it.

 In Pool Play, 2 points will be awarded for a win and one point for a tie.